Guard Against These Risks When Selecting Equity Investments

 The biggest defense against business risk is the presence of franchise value.
 Companies that possess franchise value are able to raise prices to adjust for increased labor, taxes or material costs.
 The stocks and bonds of the aforementioned commodity-type businesses do not have this luxury and normally decline significantly when the sector, industry, or macroeconomic environment goes off a cliff.

-Investment Risk #2: Valuation Risk
+Risk #2: Valuation Risk

 The margins are excellent, growth is stellar, there is little or no debt on the balance sheet and the brand is expanding into a number of new markets.
-However, the business is trading at a price that is so far in excess of its current and average net earnings, I cannot possibly justify purchasing the stock.
+However, the business is trading at a price that is so far in excess of its current and average net earnings, We cannot possibly justify purchasing the stock.

 The danger of investing in companies that appear overvalued is that there is normally little room for error.
 The business may indeed be wonderful, but if it experiences a significant sales decline in one quarter or does not open new locations as rapidly as it originally projected, the stock will decline significantly or, alternatively, tread water for years as the excess valuation is burned off.
 This is a throw-back to our basic principle that an investor should never ask "Is company ABC a good investment"; instead, he should ask, "Is company ABC a good investment at this price."

-Investment Risk #3: Force of Sale Risk
+Risk #3: Force of Sale Risk

 You've done everything right and found an excellent company that is selling far below what it is really worth, buying a large block of shares.
 It's January, and you plan on using the stock to pay your April tax bill.
 Huge mistake.